Runnymede: Topography

 Long Mede is a meadow north of the ancient "mede" (meadow) of Runnymede towards Old Windsor and has been used for centuries to provide good-quality hay from the alluvial pasture.
 Runnymede itself lies towards Egham.
-It is likely that Runnymede proper was the site of the sealing of Magna Carta, although the Magna Carta Memorial (see below) stands on Long Mede.
+It is likely that Runnymede proper was the site of the sealing of Magna Carta, although the Magna Carta Memorial stands on Long Mede.

 The sealing of Magna Carta is also popularly associated with Magna Carta Island, on the opposite (east) bank of the Thames.
 It has also sometimes been associated with the nearby Ankerwycke Yew.
 These and their surrounding landscape of floodplain and parkland may once have formed an integral part of Runnymede, as the river has occasionally changed its course here.
 Ankerwycke and the ruins of the 12th-century Priory of St Mary's were both acquired by the National Trust in 1998.
 As the Thames forms the county boundary at this point, these areas now lie in Berkshire.

 History

-Runnymede's historical significance has been heavily influenced by its proximity to the Roman Road river crossing at nearby Staines-upon-Thames.
+Runnymede's historical significance has been heavily influenced by its proximity to the Roman Road river-crossing at nearby Staines-upon-Thames.